|Today you will analyze the theme of Any Small Goodness.|

 As you know the theme of a story is its big idea.
 It’s a message, lesson, or universal truth that goes beyond the literal events of the story.
 In other words, it’s an idea that applies to people in general—not just the characters in the story.
 An author doesn’t usually come right out and tell you what the theme is; as a reader, you need to infer it.
 A story can have more than one theme.

-Last week we brainstormed together some possible themes for Any Small Goodness.
+As we've read the novel, we have thought about some possible themes for Any Small Goodness.
 I have consolidated the best of those ideas into a menu of themes that you will be able to choose from.
 Your first task is to examine the list of potential themes for Any Small Goodness below and select the one that you would like to write about.

 Once you have identified your chosen theme, you will begin to find and analyze evidence from the text that provides support for that theme.
 Specifically, I would like you to identify one character from the beginning, the middle, and the end of the novel, who through their actions and/or words best reveals your selected theme.
 Next, I want you to go deeper and explain why the evidence you found is important to understanding the theme.